shrivastavasamarth22/ecosystem-simulation/README.md

 - **Dynamic Attribute System:** Every entity has stats for **Health (HP), Damage, Speed, and Sight Radius**.
 These stats change dynamically based on hunger levels and aging effects.
 - **Hunger & Desperation System:** Low energy triggers a high-risk, high-reward "desperation mode," temporarily boosting an entity's combat and movement stats at the cost of health drain, forcing a desperate search for food.
 - **Tiered Health Regeneration:** Entities can recover HP over time if they avoid damage, but severe injuries (tiers of health below max) permanently lower their maximum health cap, reflecting lasting injury.
-- **Aging System:** As entities grow older, their base stats (like speed, damage, sight) decline, making them less effective and more vulnerable.
-The rate and impact of aging differ by species, being more pronounced in predators.
+- **Comprehensive Aging System:** As entities grow older, their base stats (like speed, damage, sight) decline progressively after their prime age using dedicated aging penalties.
+This creates realistic lifecycle dynamics where older entities become less effective and more vulnerable, with species-specific aging rates that influence hunting strategies and population dynamics.

 ### Ecological & Social Dynamics
 - **Resource System:** The world grid contains consumable, regenerating resources (starting with "Grass" and "Berries").
 Entities must actively seek out specific resource types and consume them via the Action System to gain energy based on the resource's nutritional value.
 Over-consumption leads to local depletion, driving migration and starvation.
 - **Age-Based Nutritional Value:** The energy gained from a kill is dynamically calculated based on the age and type of the killed entity, making older, weaker ones a lower-reward target and influencing predator hunting strategies.
-- **Herding Behavior:** Herbivore entities possess a `HERDING` state and actively seek out others of their kind to form groups.
+- **Advanced Herding Behavior:** Herbivore entities possess a `HERDING` state and actively seek out others of their kind to form groups.
+Herd bonus calculations are processed in a thread-safe manner to prevent race conditions while maintaining performance.
 - **Herd Health Bonus:** Being in a herd grants a dynamic bonus to Max HP, representing "safety in numbers" and making herd members tougher targets for predators.
 - **Strategic Hunting:** Carnivore entities hunt Herbivores (primary prey) or strategically hunt lone/small groups of Omnivores if they are not in a threatening pack size (`CHASING` state).
-Omnivores hunt Herbivores and can form packs to hunt powerful Carnivores (`PACK_HUNTING` state).
+Omnivores hunt Herbivores and can form coordinated packs to hunt powerful Carnivores (`PACK_HUNTING` state), with improved ally detection logic.
 - **Basic Territorial Behavior:** Carnivores exhibit territoriality and will engage in lethal combat (`CHASING` state leading to combat) with other Carnivores that enter their territorial radius.
 Cannibalism does not provide energy gain in territorial fights.
 - **Natural Population Control:** Complex interactions between resource availability, predator-prey relationships, aging, hunger, and intra-species conflict provide dynamic mechanisms for population booms, busts, and cycles.